cjlee112/teachpub/plans.rst

   * socraticqs: DONE

 * edit / save your own assemblies
-* search, browse units and assemblies from db
+* search, browse units and assemblies from db: DONE

   * should probably change text storage to a single string via '\n'.join(text), and convert